Helsinki, Finland · Monday 24 August 2026

 Adjusted Time

-BMW Helsinki Marathon is a full marathon held in Helsinki, Finland, scheduled for Saturday 24 August 2024.
-The course is run on trail surface with 86m of total elevation gain, reaching a maximum altitude of 10m above sea level.
+BMW Helsinki Marathon is a full marathon held in Helsinki, Finland.
+It is scheduled for Monday 24 August 2026.
+The course is run on road surface with 86m of total climbing, with its high point near 10m above sea level.
 For registration and full race details, visit the official BMW Helsinki Marathon website.

 Looking for an easier marathon or a tougher challenge?
 You can also compare BMW Helsinki Marathon against other marathons to find the right race for your goals.